 - The Fettered: Picquart has principles, standing for justice and honor within the army.

 - Gender-Blender Name: Picquart's first name is a composite, Marie-Georges, with "Marie" being feminine.
 This was pretty common in France up until about the 1950s.

 - Good Is Not Nice: Picquart doesn't like Jews, but he wants to prove the innocence of Dreyfus nonetheless.

 - Greedy Jew: Not played straight.
-Rather, a number of people in the army believe in corruption by "international Jewry" and are satisfied with Dreyfus being degraded and exiled, with some even actively trying to sweep Picquart's investigation under the rug and forging evidences to keep Dreyfus where he is.
+Rather, a number of people in the army believe in corruption by "international Jewry" and are satisfied with Dreyfus being degraded and exiled, with some even actively trying to sweep Picquart's investigation under the rug and forging evidence to keep Dreyfus where he is.

-- The Handler: Commandant Henry is the handler for a prime source of intelligence, a cleaning woman who works in the German embassy.
+- The Handler: Commandant Henry is the handler for a prime source of intelligence, a cleaning woman who works in the German Embassy.

 - Historical Domain Character: Everyone in the film starting with Picquart, the most immediately recognizable ones being Dreyfus, Esterhazy, Georges Clemenceau and Emile Zola.
 There are missing key people from the Real Life Dreyfus Affair, however.

 - Honor Before Reason: Picquart stands for honor in the army, while "reason" would dictate him to give up on the Dreyfus case unless he wants to end up degraded and imprisoned as well, which eventually happens.

 - I Never Got Any Letters: Among the primary sources of information for the late 19th century French secret services, there's the interception of letters.
 Picquart is eventually a victim of this.